w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::

-In synchronous backing, parablock validation is tightly coupled to the relay chain's progression on a one-to-one basis.
+In synchronous backing, parablock generation is tightly coupled to the relay chain's progression on a one-to-one basis.
 Every parablock must be generated and backed within a relay-chain block (six-second window), and (if successfully backed) it will be included in a relay-chain block (often referred to as the **parent** block, as the parablock anchors itself to it) after an additional six